- Meet the Money Launderer

-He said it was fun to try to beat the system by creating the sort of schemes that was meant to circumvent the guidelines against money laundering that were created by the financial and governmental institutions.
-But all that changed when the Vice-Presidential Task Force arrived and they tried to put all of us out of business.
-I was an attorney back then serving the cause of the clients that had the money to pay exorbitant rates to have their money laundered-what I did was to pick up and deliver and once I was through the full service law firm had done its job.
+He said it was fun to try to beat the system by creating the sort of schemes meant to circumvent the guidelines against money laundering that the financial and governmental institutions made.
+But all that changed when the Vice-Presidential Task Force arrived, and they tried to put all of us out of business.
+I was an attorney back then serving the cause of the clients that had the money to pay exorbitant rates to have their cash laundered-what I did was to pick up and deliver, and once I was through, the full-service law firm had done its job.

-As a criminal defense lawyer I had the opportunity to participate in large-scale money laundering operations that were meant to violate the laws of the United States and to make their money work for them.
-I did that and I was quite good at it.
-The deeper question that one must ask oneself is how I can morally defend that posture or perhaps sound so cavalier about it?
-It is simpler than anyone would acre to guess-I could not have performed my task had it not been for the great assistance of the local and worldwide banking community and those that evolved into the “GATEKEEPERS”.
-Had it not been for the first line of the banks’ defense assisting in my task, I could have performed my task as I did for numerous years.
+As a criminal defense lawyer, I had the opportunity to participate in large-scale money laundering operations meant to violate the laws of the United States and make their money work for them.
+I did that, and I was pretty good at it.
+The more profound question one must ask oneself is how I can morally defend that posture or perhaps sound so cavalier about it.
+It is more straightforward than anyone would care to guess.
+I could not have performed my task had it not been for the excellent assistance of the local and worldwide banking community and those that evolved into the “GATEKEEPERS.”
+Had it not been for the first line of the banks’ defense assisting in my task, I could have performed it as I did for numerous years.

 My task was quite simple in scope.
-Get the money (usually several million at a clip) and get it from A to Point B and have ready to eventually use it back at either point C or whenever and wherever my client wanted it move.
-By using any and all means possible I would create the necessary infrastructure to funnel money into the general flow of commerce and into the banking system under the guise of legitimate corporate funds and have it lose its taint of illegality and eventually have it resurfaced as investment capital.
+Get the money (usually several million at a clip), get it from A to Point B, and have it ready to eventually use it back at Point C or whenever and wherever my Client wants it to move.
+By using any means possible, I would create the necessary infrastructure to funnel money into the general flow of commerce and the banking system under the guise of legitimate corporate funds and have it lose its taint of illegality and eventually resurface as investment capital.

-It had been a while in planning and in putting into action but what I had done was to create a false corporate world of numerous corporations around the world and with that hundreds of bank accounts under those corporations and with hundreds of letters of recommendations from bank to bank.
-What I created was a simple highway of well-constructed lies and well coordinated movement to entice the bankers and insurance companies that we were not only legitimate but that we were the kinds of individuals that were worth doing business with.
-I would never travel anywhere to open accounts and to affect movements without having letters of introductions from one banker to the next.
-We have to remember that it was not until the late 1980s and 1990s that the overall dangerous level of activities were viewed by the various governmental entities, such as the U.N.
+It had been a while in the planning and putting into action.
+Still, I had created a false corporate world of numerous corporations around the world, and with that, hundreds of bank accounts under those corporations and hundreds of letters of recommendation from bank to bank.
+I created a simple highway of well-constructed lies and well-coordinated movement to entice the bankers and insurance companies that we were not only legitimate but also the kinds of individuals that were worth doing business with.
+I would never travel anywhere to open accounts and to affect movements without having letters of introduction from one banker to the next.
+We have to remember that it was not until the late 1980s and 1990s that the overall dangerous level of activities was viewed by the various governmental entities, such as the U.N.
 Convention (1988) or even the FATF (G-7) in the1990 and then that implementation of guidelines and regulations came into being.
-I was free to run around, invest in everything that I wanted, and use the dirtiest money around to buy up real estate in Miami or Panama or even in Uruguay or in investing in a shopping center in Medellin.
-Back then it was our task to know our clients (our bankers) better than they would know us.
+I was free to run around, invest in everything I wanted, and use the dirtiest money to buy real estate in Miami, Panama, Uruguay, or support shopping centers in Medellin.
+It was our task back then to know our clients (our bankers) better than they would know us.

-We would befriend the bankers on a scale that would produce genuine friendships and that would allow us to do business as legitimate corporate entities.
-I was never the owner of any of the accounts and most of the time the individuals who appeared on the accounts were real and the true owners.
+We would befriend the bankers on a scale that would produce genuine friendships, allowing us to do business as legitimate corporate entities.
+I was never the owner of any of the accounts, and most of the time, the individuals who appeared on the charges were confirmed as the actual owners.
 The banks assuredly did not fathom that a known drug dealer would show his face and use his name to create a bank account.
 How wrong they were.

-In some instances we would use third parties to cover the tracks-in one case when I set up Sunset and Sunrise Tours of Florida I used the name of several prostitutes in Panama City and actually paid them for the use of their identities.
-I recently had an opportunity to review the Ten Basic Steps for KYC Compliance, I must agree that if a money launderer follows these steps he would be able to convince the banker (regulators) that all is legitimate.
+In some instances, we would use third parties to cover the tracks-in one case, when I set up Sunset and Sunrise Tours of Florida, I used the name of several prostitutes in Panama City and paid them for using their identities.
+I recently had an opportunity to review the Ten Basic Steps for KYC Compliance; I must agree that if a money launderer follows these steps, he can convince the banker (regulators) that all is legitimate.

-We would have the perfect background prepared to show nothing but clean and profitable business practices and thus provides the bank with all of the elements that it required to allow us into the door.
+We would have the perfect background prepared to show nothing but clean and profitable business practices and thus provide the bank with all the elements required to allow us into the door.

-Most of our accounts were always in movement and the levels of funds would fluctuate but never clearing these accounts because we would maintain them open for future use.
+Most of our accounts were always in movement, and the funds would fluctuate, but we never cleared these accounts because we would keep them open for future use.

-There is no way to be able to categorize “Customer Type” – how would a bank that I have been dealing with for several years question a new customer that I was bringing into the system.
-Remember all I had to do was to get in early on and keep the door open at any particular bank (in Europe this works great because the “old Country” way of doing business can be used to our advantage).
+There is no way to categorize “Customer Type” – how would a bank I have been dealing with for several years question a new customer I was bringing into the system?
+Remember, all I had to do was to get in early on and keep the door open at any particular bank (in Europe, this works great because the “old Country” way of doing business can be used to our advantage).

-Never do large-scale business with local banks that required any bank to expose itself.
-We never obtained local banking finance and all that we would do is use them as our holding bank for funds that arrived from clean banking sources.
+Never do large-scale business with local banks that require any bank to expose itself.
+We never obtained local banking finance; all we would do is use them as our holding bank for funds from clean banking sources.

-As long as we had one or two crooks at any bank anywhere in the world we were safe-once you have enticed a man to be a little discreet and allow you one imperfect activity, you owned him.
-[But] of course, the relationship is going to cost you money.
-These bankers are greedy but they are not stupid.
+As long as we had one or two crooks at any bank anywhere in the world, we were safe; once you have enticed a man to be a little discreet and allow you one imperfect activity, you owned him.
+[But] of course, the relationship will cost you money.
+These bankers are greedy, but they are not stupid.

 Intermediary Accounts I have always had the most honest face when asked by the bankers if my clients were clean.
-In a whispered voice, I would tell them, “do you think that I would be insane enough to risk my license”?
+In a whispered voice, I would ask them, “Do you think I would be insane enough to risk my license”?
 The level of sincerity must be convincing.
 No Banker ever Turned Me In.

-The Client would be known to the banks and to the financial institutions and they would (assuredly have all of their documentation in complete order-that was my task).
-We would provide all of the facts and all of the requested documents to any banking entity and that would be done before any requests- – it was my task to be one step ahead of the banks.
-If I was questioned then I had failed to comply with my client’s needs.
+The Client would be known to the banks and the financial institutions, and they would (assuredly have all of their documentation in complete order-that was my task).
+We would provide all of the facts and requested documents to any banking entity, which would be done before any requests- – it was my task to be one step ahead of the banks.
+If questioned, I failed to comply with my Client’s needs.
 No amount of internal auditing would indicate that our accounts were tainted since the money was legitimately produced at some source that appeared legitimate.
-We never dealt with lower echelon employees.
+We never dealt with lower-echelon employees.
 This creates terrible policy for us.
-If we seemed desperate and agreed to deal with a lower level clerk then we were not of the class of individual that would be above reproach.
+If we seemed desperate and agreed to deal with a lower-level clerk, then we were not of the class of individual that would be above reproach.

-As an attorney, I considered that this was a game and that we were up against no one at all.
+As an attorney, I considered this a game and that we were against no one.
 We may have been brilliant in not getting caught and foolish in not understanding that we were criminals.

 Books by Humberto J. Aguilar